Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    gaintable=['caltables/selfcal_2.pcal']
    go

 Typically, 4 such rounds needs to be done.
-After this, we move ahead to do an ap cal with same spw parameters and then final tclean.
+After this, we do an apcal (amplitude and phase cal) with the same spw parameters and then final tclean.
 Make sure to enter the latest selfcal image name and caltables properly.

 .. code-block::